microsoft/vscode-iot-workbench/README.md

    - Remote Development

-### Install Docker <sup>for embedded Linux </sup>
+### Install Docker

-[Visual Studio Code Remote Development](https://aka.ms/vscode-remote) has prerequisites for the specific host / container / WSL distribution you will be connecting to.
+[VS Code Remote](https://aka.ms/vscode-remote) needs Docker runtime installed in order to use local containers, which is required for developing Embedded Linux devices in the Device Workbench.

 - Install Docker Desktop for Windows

-  Please follow this [Installation Guide](https://docs.docker.com/docker-for-windows/install/) to install the Docker Desktop if you haven't installed it in your Windows machine, and  make sure enabling driver sharing:
+  Follow the [installation guide](https://docs.docker.com/docker-for-windows/install/) and make sure to enable driver sharing for Docker to access your local folder:

   1. Right click the **Docker** icon in the task try and select "Settings".
   2. Click on the "Shared Drivers" section and choose the driver to be shared.